 Once you've done your homework, start envisioning where and how many plants you wish to grow inside your home.
 Don't take on more than you can handle.
 I suggest you start growing 1-3 plants to start and make sure you use a grow tent to control the plant's environment.
 For newbies, stick with soil or soil/soilless mixes first as that's the best way to understand a plant's true nature - in soil.
 Once you've mastered soil, you can then move onto more hydroponically-based methods such as rock wool, clay pebbles, DWC (deep water culture), etc.

-(Photo: home gardening pioneer, Danny Danko)
+(Photo: home gardening and cultivation pioneer, Danny Danko)

 Here's a check list of what you're going to need to get started growing at home:

 - Small grow tent (with zippers for zero light-leak.
 3' x 3' x 5' should be fine to start with.
 Height should be at least 4' high btw.)

 - LED grow light (make sure you get one that "flips" from veg to bloom)

 - In-line fan and ducting (cleans the air inside the tent)

 - Small, clip-on fan (MMJ loves a little air flow above the top kolas)

 - 1 gallon pot (either a plastic or felt pot will do)

 - Liquid plant nutrients.
 We recommend Suite Leaf, of course :)